 Moving Labor Services

-Not every item fits inside of a box or loads onto a truck as easily as others.
-If you have sculptures, heavy furniture pieces, or fragile items, you can request special care services from movers.
-This add-on ensures that your items are given extra care to ensure that they get to the home with no damages or delays.
+Not every item fits inside of a box or loads onto a truck with ease.
+Pieces like sculptures, heavy furniture, fragile items and valuables can require the special care and services of movers to ensure they reach your new home damage-free or without delays.

 How Much Does It Cost to Rent a Moving Truck?